About

 Overview

-I am a software engineer.
-I started programming when I was 14 as part of a class in my freshman year of high school.
-My first programming experience was using GameMaker, before moving on to Visual Basic, C++, and Java.
-In college, I worked primarily with Java, Python, and JavaScript.
+I’m a software engineer.
+I started programming when I was fourteen, in a freshman-year class, on GameMaker, then Visual Basic, C++, Java.
+In college, mostly Java, Python, and JavaScript.

-I initially attended George Fox University, a small college in Newberg, Oregon.
-After a couple years and a pandemic, I decided to transfer to Loyola Marymount University in Los Angeles, California.
-I was primarily interested in their courses for Artificial Intelligence.
-During my time there, I also helped create a beta experience called Hyprlink.
-It was an events app to help students find events around the city and RSVP for them.
+I started at George Fox University in Newberg, Oregon.
+After a couple of years and a pandemic, I transferred to Loyola Marymount University in Los Angeles, drawn by their AI coursework.
+While there, I helped build a beta product called Hyprlink, an events app for students to find and RSVP to things happening around the city.

-In May, I accepted an offer from Amazon to join the Alexa Shopping org.
-I spent a short time there before transferring to the Audible Creator Marketplace org.
-During my time there, I spent time focusing on improving the customer experience and bringing ACX.com into the 2020s, after it spent so long stuck in the 2000s.
-One of my main achievements was leading a project that migrated ~60% of all the user flows to a new framework, all while adding new features, refactoring old logic, and upgrading the UX.
+That May, I joined Amazon.
+First in Alexa Shopping, then over to the Audible Creator Marketplace org.
+I spent the bulk of that time improving the customer experience and dragging ACX.com into the 2020s.
+My biggest project was leading a migration of roughly sixty percent of user flows to a new framework while adding features, refactoring legacy logic, and upgrading the UX.

 Skills